codecentric-oss/niceml/CODING_STANDARDS.md

 - Write unit tests for new features and bug fixes.
 - Ensure existing tests pass before submitting a pull request.
 - Strive for high test coverage to catch potential issues early.
+- Make sure all tests ran successfully, before a Merge.

 ## Code Organization

 - Keep each module focused on a specific functionality.
 - Group related functions and classes together.
+- Generalize where it is reasonable and possible.
 - Avoid overly long functions; consider breaking them into smaller, more modular functions.